More than 2.4 billion people around the globe suffer from tooth decay.

 Unfortunately, the very reason that prompted some folks to get a crown can also be the reason why these dental add-ons are also highly at risk of developing more cavities.
 This is especially true in the case of tooth decay.

-So if you didn’t really change your ways and improve your oral hygiene, you can still have rotten teeth under crowns.
+So if you didn’t really change your ways and improve your oral hygiene, you can still have cavity under crowns form.

 Since crowns are just placed on top of your damaged tooth, they don’t really eliminate the other problems that can arise from poor oral hygiene.
 This is why it’s a must to keep your teeth in great shape, especially if you’re already aware that there are issues with them.